epfml/X2Static/README.md

 ```

 ## Dataset
-Dataset in the required format from the code can be download from [here](https://zenodo.org/record/5055755).
+Dataset in the required format for the code can be download from [here](https://zenodo.org/record/5055755).

 ## References
 When using this code or some of our pretrained vectors for your application, please cite the following paper: